gdbroman/broman.blog/posts/bold.md

 Arthur C. Clark wrote there are two "hazards of prophecy: failure of nerve, [and] failure of imagination."
 Culture is an enemy of both.
 Or as Terence Mckenna said, "culture is not your friend."

 One way to break out of our increasingly homogenous, Netflix-watching, Uber-eating culture is to study great works of literature.
 To not take a great book for granted.
 Reread it 15 times.
-Make beauty a part of your being.
+And by God, do not log it on Goodreads.

 ## The Status Trap